mashyindustries/laraccess/README.md

-# Associate users with roles
+# Laraccess - User Roles & Role Inheritance

+Works with Laravel 5.4

 This package allows to save roles in a database.
 Roles can inherit other roles too.